In Montessori primary classrooms one will find these areas:

 MATHEMATICS is a continuation of the earlier sensorial material integration.
 The child works from the concrete towards abstraction through repeated sensorial impressions of geometry, relationships of quantity, and the process of addition, multiplication, subtraction and division.
 These muscular impressions are continued in the abstract form at Kindergarten level.

 GEOGRAPHY, HISTORY, BOTANY, and SCIENCE lessons provide the children with a store of factual information and impressions of various cultures, land formations, eco-systems and interrelationship of all parts of the earth.
 Environmental education forms part of the learning experiences both indoors and out.
 Children have a garden area to take care of in our outdoor courtyard.
-The children enjoy labeling plants and working in our beautiful garden.
-Montessori of Alameda also has visiting farm animals.
-We have had pot belly pigs, chickens, goats and Buster our bunny.
+The children enjoy labeling plants, working in our beautiful garden and visiting the chickens.

 SPORTS/EXERCISE Classes in sporting activities are encouraged in non-competitive skill building exercises throughout the school year.
 Theme weeks offer the opportunity to try new sporting activities.
 We have an authentic sport court where we offer sport camps throughout the summer as well as throughout the school year as part of our after school program.
 Yoga is also a part of our daily routine.